ssbc/go-ssb/README.md

 (secret key cryptography / symmetric keys), but it has also been designed to support forward-secure secret-key cryptography (a little like Signal's double-ratchet).

-box2 assumes each message is part of append-only chain, with message that have a unique id.
-Having a unique id for the "previous" message in a chain is important.
+box2 assumes each message is part of append-only chain (with a unique `feed_id`), made up of backlinked messages such that each message has a unique previous message with a unique id (`prev_msg_id`)

 ## Anatomy